Log in Sign up

 [Pictures] [Sicily] Palermo.jpg

-Thumbnail Defaults to the largest image in the post.
-You can specify a URL, or a path to an image in your blog’s folder.
+Thumbnail By default is the first image or video thumbnail in the post with both a height and width greater than 64 pixels.
+You can specify a URL, or a path to an image in your site’s folder.

 Draft Determines whether a file becomes a draft.
 Can be ’Yes’ or ’No’.
-Defaults to ’No’ unless the file is inside a folder called ’Drafts’.
+By default is ’No’ unless the file is inside a folder called ’Drafts’.

 Page Determines whether a file becomes a page or a post.
 Can be ’Yes’ or ’No’.
-Defaults to ’No’ unless the file is inside a folder called ’Pages’.
+By default is ’No’ unless the file is inside a folder called ’Pages’.

-Menu Determines whether a file appears on your blog’s menu.
+Menu Determines whether a file appears on your site’s menu.
 Can be ’Yes’ or ’No’.
-Defaults to ’Yes’ for pages and ’No’ for posts.
+By default is ’Yes’ for pages and ’No’ for posts.

 Custom metadata